-Career Services and the Office of Financial Aid will assist students in seeking employment, but it is the responsibility of the student to find a job.
+The Office of Financial Aid assists students in seeking employment, but it is the responsibility of the student to find a job.
 Students may request work-study consideration when submitting the DBU financial aid application and the FAFSA.

 Students who participate in this program work an average of 15 hours per week.
 General wage policies are established by the University within the guidelines established by the U.S. Department of Labor and U.S. Department of Education.